DouglasPereiraMota/douglaspereiramota.319110043.pokemon/README.md

 USE pokedex;

-SELECT
-	numero,
-	nome,
-	tipo1,
-	tipo2,
-	taxa_captura
-FROM
-	Pokemon
-WHERE
-	taxa_captura > 100
-	 AND tipo2 IS NOT NULL
-ORDER BY taxa_captura DESC
+SELECT numero, nome, tipo1, tipo2, taxa_captura FROM Pokemon WHERE taxa_captura > 100 AND tipo2 IS NOT NULL ORDER BY taxa_captura DESC;
-;

 ```